 Whichever suits you, it’s fair to say that you want to train as hard as you can (within reason) and so this is where supplements may be considered.
 Well, you didn’t think we would get through an entire article without mentioning supplements did you?

 The best supplement to incorporate pre-workout is caffeine.
 See this article for more on that topic.
 You want to take your caffeine supplement at least 30-minutes prior to training to allow it to take effect.
 Aim for between 3-6mg of caffeine per kg of lean mass, which is around 250-400mg for most people.
 Our caffeine tabs come in 60mg doses to make it easier for you to hit your optimal amount.
+In addition to this, we also do an Awesome Pre-Workout to pair with the caffeine tabs.

 Well, there you have it, 8 simple steps to building more muscle.
 Let’s recap, shall we?